AdguardTeam/CodeGuidelines/Go/Go.md

     and `Foo.UnmarshalText` correspondingly and not the other way around.

  *  <a href="#li-edd678a8" id="li-edd678a8" name="li-edd678a8">§</a>
+    Prefer to use pointers to structs in function arguments, including method receivers, unless there is a reason to do the opposite.
+Among valid reasons
+    are:

+     *  the struct is small, which typically means less than a few machine words;
+     *  the struct is readonly, like `netip.Addr` or `time.Time`;
+     *  the struct is immediately used by an external API that requires a non-pointer struct;
-    Prefer to define methods on pointer receivers, unless the type is small or a non-pointer receiver is required, for example `MarshalFoo` methods (see [`staticcheck` issue 911][staticcheck-911]).
+     *  the method implements a `FooMarshaler` kind of interface, and so a non-pointer receiver is required (see [`staticcheck` issue 911][staticcheck-911]).

  *  <a href="#li-c178ad65" id="li-c178ad65" name="li-c178ad65">§</a>
     Prefer to [return structs and accept interfaces][struct].